 - 2014 Scott Morris and Eszter Horanyi rode all the CDT open to bikes they could, routing around "W"ilderness and National Park.

 - In 2008 Mike Curiak and Scott Morris completed a 6 day CDT trip from Lima, MT to Lost Trail Pass...their accounts below will give you a pretty good idea of what you are in for on the Beaverhead CDT...w/ great photos too.

 Maps of some CDT Loops and Shuttles near Salmon

 Listed here North to South.
 This is, by no means, a complete list.
 Check back for additions.
-The TrailForks logo in the map links to that area on the TrailForks website.
+The TrailForks logo above the maps links to that specific area on the TrailForks website.